coreos/docs/os/booting-on-cloudca.md

 # Running CoreOS on cloud.ca

 [cloud.ca](http://www.cloud.ca) is a regional IaaS designed to help meet regulatory or security requirements by storing data in Canada.
 CoreOS is a supported operating system for VMs on the cloud.ca infrastructure.

-## Choosing a Channel
+## Choosing a channel

 CoreOS is designed to be [updated automatically][update-docs], with three channels of different update schedules: Stable, Beta, and Alpha.
 You can [disable this feature][reboot-docs], although we don't recommend it.
 Read the [release notes][release-notes] for specific features and bug fixes.

 The cloud.ca CoreOS image is built from the official stable release CloudStack image.

 <div id="cca-images">
   <ul class="nav nav-tabs">